 I know… it was wishful thinking at best.
 But, as I got a little more experienced with my gardening I was able to understand what seasonal flowers and plant groupings actually were and what flowers and plants were best to use in different areas of my garden.

 Want to learn more about this?
 Keep reading to pick my brain about this really interesting and fun garden design concept!

 A seasonal flower or plant is one that is currently blooming or ‘in season.’
 Many also refer to seasonal flowers and plants as ones that have exceptionally long bloom times.
 Meaning, they are blooming in multiple seasons.
 These are great flowers and plants to add to your four-season landscape.
 This is because you are getting a big “bang for your buck” as far as the interest the flower or plant provides for the amount of space it’s taking up in your garden.

 What Are Seasonal Flower & Plant Groups?

 By creating different interest groups in different areas, your gardens will change and give you a different look and feel as different plants begin to bloom.
-This is what I absolutely love about seasonal groupings.
-You can basically change the entire look, color scheme and focal point of your garden throughout the seasons.
+This is what I absolutely love about seasonal groupings (and gardening, in general).

 Quick tip: To learn more about creating a four-season landscape, check out my post on landscape layering.
 I also have a post about arranging plants in your landscape that should help you with creating these groupings.